Photos / Sounds

 Description

-Diet is mostly insects.
-Forages by flitting from perch to perch, taking insects from foliage and flowers, often fairly low.
-Will hover to take prey from underside of leaves, or sally out from perch for flying insects.
-Pierces bases of flowers with its bill to take nectar.
+Orange-crowned Warbler (Leiothlypis celata) is a small, fast-moving, migratory songbird in the New World Warblers (Parulidae) family that is 13cm (5 inches) long.
+It is olive above and paler below with a darker olive-gray cap and yellowish undertail coverts.
+It has blurry streaks on breast and a pale eye ring.
+Orange feathers on its head are almost never visible.
+It has a slender bill for eating insects, its primary diet.
+It forages by flitting from perch to perch, taking insects from foliage and flowers, often fairly low.
+It will hover to take prey from underside of leaves, or sally out from perch for flying insects.
+It pierces bases of flowers with its bill to take nectar.
 This species is among the most hardy.
-In winter, when most warblers are deep in the tropics, Orange-crowns are common in the southern states.
 They are usually seen singly, sometimes loosely associated with flocks of other birds.
 At all seasons they tend to stay fairly low, in bushes or small trees, flicking their tails frequently as they search among the foliage for insects.
+Sample song recordings below.

 Audubon Guide to North American Birds https://www.audubon.org/field-guide/bird/orange-crowned-warbler

 National Geographic Field Guide to the Birds of Western North America, ed.
 Jon L. Dunn, 2008, p.
-458.
+328.

-Bird Songs and Sounds I.D. worldwide https://xeno-canto.org/explore?query=Leiothlypis%20celata
+Bird Songs and Sounds I.D. worldwide with rangemap: https://xeno-canto.org/species/Leiothlypis-celata

 E Bird https://ebird.org/explore and https://ebird.org/species/orcwar/